6 Most Common Gardening Mistakes

 5. Forget to prepare garden soil for planting

-If your method of growing plants is hydroponic, there is no need to concern about soil.
+If your method of growing plants is through hydroponics, there is no need to be concerned about soil.
 However, if you apply the traditional method, you surely cannot ignore this factor.
 Proper soil preparation appears to be the most important first step in growing a successful garden.
 Healthy soil means healthy plants and high-quality crops.
 Moreover, the nutrient-rich soil will help reduce the need for pesticides and fertilizers.

 You should do this work before starting planting anything in the garden.
 The ideal time for preparing is in the spring.
 At this time, the soil is workable and not too muddy.
 In order to root well, most types of plants will need a 15-20 cm (6-10 inch) depth.
 Remember to dig deeper in case you plan to grow root vegetables like carrots, beets, potatoes, parsnips, and radishes.
 In addition, you should take notice of your soil’s pH by testing and adjusting it.
 A moderately acid soil (pH 6-7) is good for vegetables to grow.